-- (1) The Specialist Prosecutor may order special investigative measures where: - (a) the requirements under Rule 31(1) are met; - (b) exceptional circumstances require the immediate implementation of such measures; and - (c) the delay in seeking authorisation from a Panel would jeopardise the investigation or the safety of a witness, victim or other persons at risk. - (2) The Specialist Prosecutor shall file a request to a Panel for approval of such measures immediately, and no later than twenty-four (24) hours after their initiation. - (3) 1The Panel seized with the request shall approve the special investigative measures only if satisfied that the conditions under paragraph (1) were met.
-2If an approval is denied the Specialist Prosecutor shall immediately terminate the measures applied.
+- (2) The Specialist Prosecutor shall file a request to a Panel for approval of such measures immediately, and no later than twenty-four (24) hours after their initiation. - (3) 1Within three (3) days of the request, the Panel seized with the request may approve the special investigative measures only if satisfied that the conditions under paragraph (1) were met.
+2Rule 35 shall apply mutatis mutandis. - (4) 1If approval is not requested, denied or the Panel fails to render a decision, the order of the Specialist Prosecutor for special investigative measures shall cease to have effect and the Specialist Prosecutor shall immediately terminate the measures applied.
+2The collected material, if any, may not be used for investigation or prosecution.